kkbokyere/fs-challenge/README.md

 ## Introduction

 The full stack code for the FS App test lending app.
 Built in [React](https://reactjs.org/).
+The Details on the task can be found [here](README-TASK.md)

 ## Requirements